ymcatwincities/jsonapi_image_styles/README.txt

 INTRODUCTION
 ------------

-JSON:API image styles is a JSON:API extension that exposes image style urls of a drupal image to jsonapi export.
+JSON:API Image Styles is a JSON:API extension that exposes image style urls of a drupal image to jsonapi export.
 This allows e.g. crop-defined image styles to be consumed by frontend builds.